terrelsa13/MUMC/README.md

   - movie_play_count_comparison='>='
   - movie_play_count=0

-To make a Filter Statement that deletes only unplayed media items CAREFULLY use the created condition, as shown below.
+To make a Filter Statement that deletes only "old" unplayed media items; CAREFULLY use the created condition, as shown below.

 * Delete episodes **created** at least **7777** days ago with a play count **==** **0**.
   - episode_condition='created'